byrokrat/giroapp/README.md

 ```

 You can put multiple plugin classes in the same file if desired.
 Just make sure
-that the plugin files are postfixed `.php`.
+that the plugin files are postfixed `.php`

-For a list of possible event names [Events](src/Events.php).
+For a list of possible event names see [Events](src/Events.php).

 ### On event listener priorities

 When subscribing to events you may optionally set a priority to manage the call
 order of registered listeners.
 The higher the priority, the earlier a listener
 is executed.

-Internally giroapp event listeners use priorities from `-10` to `10`.
-This means
+Internally giroapp event listeners use priorities ranging from `-10`
-that if you set a plugin priority to a value higher than `10` it will be executed
+to `10`.
+This means that if you set a plugin priority to a value higher than `10`
-before the event is handled internally (and you may stop event propagation if
+it will be executed before the event is handled internally (and you may stop
-needed).

-If you set a plugin priority lower than `-10` the plugin will be executed after
+event propagation if needed).
+If you set a plugin priority to a value lower than
-the event has been handled internally.
+`-10` the plugin will be executed after the event has been handled internally.